A Summary of Tim Ferriss’s Book

 Eager for more laughs and life hacks?
 Subscribe to our newsletter.
 We promise it's more exciting than watching paint dry on your old office walls.

 ...So there you have it—a tasty buffet of strategies to work smarter, not harder, all inspired by "The 4-Hour Workweek."
 Feeling the e-residency vibe already, or still flirting with the idea?
 Either way, we’ve got your back.
-If you’re rocking that e-resident status, dive into our Entrepreneur Pro Plan.
-It’s designed to help you start and run your business from any hotspot in the world.
-And for those of you playing hard to get, contemplating whether to become an e-resident and start a business in Estonia—let our Powerplan be your wingman, guiding you smoothly through the whole process.
-Visit www.efinance.ee/ explore all the ways we can make Tim Ferriss’s dream of a 4-hour workweek your waking reality.
-Because why work more when you can live more, right?
+If you’re already rocking that e-resident status, take things further with our Full-Year Visionary Pass.
+This plan equips you with everything you need to start and run your business from anywhere in the world, minus the hassle.
+And for those still weighing the e-residency path and the freedom of a business in Estonia—let the Visionary Pass be your guide, making each step seamless.